Al Hunter Ashton

-Al Hunter Ashton (26 June 1957 – 27 April 2007), born Alan Hunter, was an English actor and script writer.
+Al Hunter Ashton (26 June 1957 – 27 April 2007), born Alan Hunter, was a British actor and script writer.

 Life

 Hunter was born in Birmingham, Warwickshire, and came from a working-class background.
 Born Alan Hunter (he later changed his name by deed poll to Al Hunter), he wrote scripts for his own amusement from the age of 15; he worked in his spare time as a stand-up comedian in clubs for £15 a night but became a stripper on discovering that he could earn the same amount for shedding his clothes every evening.
 "My stripping routine was actually funnier than my stand-up one," he said.

 He acted under the name "Al Ashton", choosing this to ensure he appeared high up in any alphabetical credits.
 He wrote under the name "Al Hunter".
 Later he combined the two, acting and writing under the name "Al Hunter Ashton".
 He also wrote under the alias Alun Nipper.